dmlc/dgl/examples/pytorch/grace/README.md

 ## 	Performance

-We use the same hyper-parameter settings as provided by the author, you can check config.yaml for detailed hyper-parameters for each dataset.
+For random split, we use the hyper-parameters as stated in the paper.
+For public split,  we find the given hyper-parameters lead to poor performance, so we select the hyperparameters via  a small grid search.

 Random split (Train/Test = 1:9)